AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - **Field of View (FOV):** For screenshots, I recommend zooming all the way in (first-person style) for the most cinematic effect.
 However, feel free to adjust FOV to your preference for gameplay or wider shots.
 - **Camera Position:** Experiment with camera angles and zoom for the best composition.
+- **First-Person Camera** Enable First-Person Camera in `Options` > `General Options` > `Camera` > `Enable First Person Camera` to allow yourself to zoom in and view the game in first person
+- **Adjust First Person Camera Height** You can toggle the camera position in First-Person mode to make it align with your character's head in `Options` > `General Options` > `Camera` > `Adjust Camera to Character Height`
+- **Set a Toggle For Show/Hide UI** If you plan on taking a lot of screenshots, I would recommend setting a keybind that is easy to use or remember in `Options` > `Control Options` > `User Interface` > `Show/Hide UI` so that way you can quickly toggle the UI on or off

+---

+## Hardware Recommendations & Performance

+**Always On Presets are optimized for:**
+- CPU: Intel Core i7-13700HX or AMD Ryzen 7 7735HS
+- GPU: NVIDIA GeForce RTX 4050 (6GB VRAM) or AMD Radeon RX 7600M
+- RAM: 16 GB DDR5
+- Storage: SSD with 10+ GB free
+- OS: Windows 10/11 64-bit
+- Performance Target: 1080p @ 60+ FPS with all effects enabled

+**User Testing:**
+- On a system with Intel i7-8700K, 32GB RAM, and RTX 2080 Ti:
+  - Without DOF: 90–75 FPS
+  - With DOF: 80–60 FPS

+- Always On presets deliver roughly double the FPS of the Photo Mode presets.

 ---